How to make your clients feel special: My 15 secrets to creating a boutique client experience

 • I use Google Alerts and LinkedIn’s “in the news” to track what’s happening.

-• I get the Wall Street Journal—and the Triangle Business Journal to track what’s happening locally in North Carolina.
+• I get the Wall Street Journal—and the local business journal to see what’s happening near me in North Carolina.

-• My weekly newsletter (Wednesdays and Saturdays), weekly client check-ins (Fridays), and monthly clients-only VIP newsletter (the 1st of each month) give me additional touchpoints.
+• My weekly newsletter (Saturdays), weekly client check-ins (Fridays), and monthly clients-only VIP newsletter (the 1st of each month) give me additional touchpoints.

 • My team helps me stay on track.

 11) Seek Long-Term.
-I never stop marketing, but I’ve worked with many of my clients for 3-5 years or longer.
-A majority of my revenue comes from recurring sources, or from returning clients.
+I never stop marketing, but I’ve worked with several of my clients for nearly a decade.
+A majority of my revenue comes from recurring or renewing sources.
 This means fewer relationships to juggle.

 12) Delivery.
 None of the client service items would work if I weren’t ultimately delivering good work—responsive, high-quality, customized advice.
 The Warmth & Competence model needs Warmth—but it falls apart without Competence.

 13) Caring.
 This is innate—I care about my clients and their personal and professional success.
-I don’t expect quite the same level of care (about each client) from my team; that’s partly because my team doesn’t have all the details I get from my regular calls and emails.
-But I do hire for conscientiousness as a must-have quality.
-Ultimately—as I elaborate below—this means that “boutique client service” is baked-in, rather than a bolt-on.
+And I hire for conscientiousness as a must-have quality.
+Ultimately, this means that “boutique client service” is baked-in, rather than a bolt-on.

 15) Bonuses, Not Expectations.
 My bonuses do set a high bar for future client experiences, but my goal is to under-promise and over-deliver.
 For instance, I didn’t promise to send “thinking of you” photos while on vacation in Australia, but I sent several while I was there.
 To be sure, this sets an ever-higher bar for each subsequent year-end mailing, but that’s not a bad problem when you want to show Warmth & Competence.